Support & Alimony

 In 2018, Massachusetts established new guidelines for calculating child support.
 The realities of today’s changing family structures, including more nontraditional families, are reflected in these guidelines.

 As family law norms change over time, our experienced lawyers work to stay up to date on trends and adhere to new guidelines.
-We can help you put these guidelines into practice when negotiating questions of child support during mediation.
+We can help you put these guidelines into practice when negotiating questions of child support.
 If circumstances change, modifications to child support orders can be made.

 It is possible that at the outset of a divorce case, the judge could issue temporary orders requiring alimony to be paid.
 Such orders can serve as the basis for future alimony payments.
 It is advised that you secure a strong advocate as legal counsel early in the divorce process to protect your rights and interests.
 Learn more about alimony here.